What is Benchmarking? Definition, Examples, and Advantages

 #6 Compare and evaluate

 Here, you will measure and analyze your company’s performance against that of competitors.
 This involves collecting relevant data.
-The comparison will highlight strengths, weaknesses and opportunities for improvement.
+The comparison will highlight strengths, weaknesses, and opportunities for improvement.

 When you set up your benchmark, everything doesn’t stop overnight: you’ll need to make an ongoing assessment to find out what you can and can’t improve.